Guilherme774/FirstRubyProject/README.md

 > Project Status: Base project finished ✅
 > <br>
-> Current Working: Clean code and new features 👩‍💻
+> Current Working: Done ✅
 <br>

 ### That is a simple Ruby project developed for study purpose.